unimedrj/docker-zarafa/README.md

 ## Zarafa Collaboration Platform ##
-This is an automated build from latest `leckerbeef/zarafabase`.
+This is an automated build from `leckerbeef/zarafabase:latest7.2`.

 ## Containing Software ##
   - `postfix` > Mail Transer Agent